 f.
 It is unhygienic and causes unsanitary conditions.

 g.
-This method also increases the risk of an epidemic. ( E.g. There is a risk of the outbreak of coronavirus if proper safety is not adopted by labours.)
+This method also increases the risk of an epidemic. ( E.g. There is a risk of another outbreak of coronavirus if proper safety is not adopted by labours.)

 h.
-Liquid wastes from lavatories may percolate into the ground causing the pollution of the groundwater table.
+Liquid wastes from laboratories may percolate into the ground causing the pollution of the groundwater table.

 Water Carriage System is a method for the disposal of wastes, where water carries the wastes from its point of production to the point of treatment for final disposal.

-Water carriage system is a sanitation process which is carried out with the help of sewers & water.
-So, it is also called a water carriage system of sanitation and sometimes water carriage system of sewers.
+A water carriage system is a sanitation process that is carried out with the help of sewers & water.
+So, it is also called a water carriage system of sewers.

 Types of water carriage system of sanitation

-There are 3 types of water carriage system.
+There are 3 types of water carriage systems.
 They are:

 1. Separate system